 Newer memory architectures, such as NAND flash memory with 3D Xpoint from Intel, have an internal crossbar-type topology inside the package.
 Still, manufacturers will recommend a point-to-point topology for actual layout on a PCB.
 However, star and T-topologies can also be used with NAND flash packages.
 Using a point-to-point topology with NAND flash packages is simple enough that a low-cost four-layer stackup can be used.
 In this case, ground and power are placed on the internal layers, and signals are routed on the surface layers.

 Point-to-Point Routing for PCIe

 Following the common trend for modern computer architecture, PCIe also uses a point-to-point routing topology.
 A PCIe link is formed when common mode differential pairs are routed from upstream Tx (Rx) connections to the downstream Rx (Tx) connections.
 The endpoints in this topology are terminated at 100 Ohms, matching the impedance of the common-mode differential pair signal lines routed throughout the network.

-Although some design allowances in the PCIe routing guidelines might seem to defy conventional high-speed routing guidelines, one actually finds that the limitations on trace lengths for differential pairs ensures that signals routed along a point-to-point topology are designed to ensure signal synchronization across the network.
+Some design allowances in the PCIe routing guidelines might seem to defy conventional high-speed routing guidelines.
+One finds that the limitations on trace lengths for differential pairs ensure that signals routed along a point-to-point topology are designed to ensure signal synchronization across the network.